 We then continued to Puerto Ayora for an afternoon in the town for some souvenir shopping and walking around.
 After a day of exploring, we went back to the ship for a farewell dinner with the other passengers and crew.

-The last day we took a quick panga ride around Daphne Island where you can see birdlife like blue and Nazca boobies and magnificent frigatebirds before headed out to Baltra airport for our flight back to mainland Ecuador.
+The last day we took a quick panga ride around Daphne Major Island where you can see birdlife like blue and Nazca boobies and magnificent frigatebirds before headed out to Baltra airport for our flight back to mainland Ecuador.